- 1 Pre-Immigration Tax Planning Basics

 Pre-Immigration Tax Planning Basics

-Pre-immigration Tax Planning: The U.S. tax strategizing for foreign income, accounts & assets is both complicated and necessary.
+Pre-immigration tax planning and strategizing is crucial to effective tax avoidance.
+Before becoming a U.S. person, individuals need to consider the U.S. tax implications of their foreign income, accounts, assets and investments — along with U.S. investment income they receive, which may have been considered non-taxable income when their status was a nonresident alien.
 The U.S. Tax and IRS requirements have many facets to it.
 When a foreign national is considering moving to the United States and/or otherwise becoming a US person, there are many tax precautions and pitfalls to consider.

 Unlike almost every other country in the world, the United States taxes individuals who are considered U.S. persons on their worldwide income.

-The failure to properly report on these forms may lead to significant fines and penalties.
+The failure to properly report these forms to the IRS may lead to significant fines and penalties.

 5 Pre-Immigration Tax Planning Considerations